YaleComputerSociety/website/_includes/playbook/Process_Tools.md

 - Keep columns ordered by priority of the card, with urgent tasks on top (you can use [sort by due date](https://blog.trello.com/7-ways-to-track-tasks-in-trello)).
 Don't forget to [archive tasks](http://help.trello.com/article/786-archiving-lists-deleting-lists) that are done or abandoned.

 - Use cards to track meetings.
 You can use the card description to post the meeting's agenda and the comment section to register minutes during the meeting.
+Don't forget to [add](http://help.trello.com/article/807-adding-a-member-to-a-card) the team to the card.

 ### Slack

 We use [Slack](http://yalecs.slack.com) to communicate online. __Quick, efficient communication is vital for our success, so all of our members are expected to be responsive on it.__ We usually keep at least one channel per team.

 > *About Facebook Messenger*
 > Using Messenger for quick contact with a group of members is OK.
 It's best however that group chats there don't last over a couple of days.
-When that happens, consider transferring it to Slack.
+When that happens, consider transferring it to Slack, so they become available to everyone.

 ### File Sharing

 We use [Google Drive](https://drive.google.com/drive/u/0/folders/0B3omFvP_R7pQa2lnd3Z0bTg4S3c) to keep all of our documents.
-We prefer adding documents to our shared folder than sharing it with individual members using their emails, for the sake of both convenience and transparency.
-Teams usually maintain their own folders, which are recycled at the end of each semester, but not deleted!
+We prefer adding documents to our shared folder than sharing it with individual members using their emails, for the sake of convenience and transparency.
+Teams usually maintain their own folders, which are archived at the end of each semester (but not deleted!).

 ### Metrics Sheet